-Because it's far easier to consume extra calories than it is to exercise them off, preventing weight gain before it occurs is the key.
+Because it's far easier to consume extra calories than it is to exercise them off, preventing weight gain before it occurs is the key to maintaining a healthy weight.
 Avoiding calorie bombs when you dine out is critical, but most people gain weight because they overeat modestly on a regular basis.
 Maintaining an ideal weight requires making smart food choices....every single day.

 Unfortunately, you can't identify high-calorie items on restaurant menus by simply looking at their names.
 You need to know the calorie amounts of all items before you make your choices.

 And, seeing how long you have to exercise to burn-off the calories in menu items has the greatest impact.
 Use our Exercise Calorie Converter mobile app to help you make smarter choices when you dine out!

 Readers may also be interested in the following reviews:

 EXPERT HEALTH and FITNESS COACHING

 Stan Reents, PharmD, is available to speak on this and many other exercise-related topics.
 (Here is a downloadable recording of one of his Health Talks.)
 He also provides a one-on-one Health Coaching Service.
 Contact him through the Contact Us page.

 Antonelli R, Viera AJ.
 Potential effect of physical activity calorie equivalent (PACE) labeling on adult fast food ordering and exercise.
 PLoS One 2015;10(7):e0134289.
 Abstract